 - Principles applicable to performance-related pay: the members of the Group Executive Board may be paid variable remuneration which may include short- and long-term elements and which is linked to the achievement of one or several performance criteria. - Binding votes on maximum aggregate compensation amounts of the Board of Directors and Group Executive Board: shareholders vote prospectively on the maximum aggregate remuneration amount for the Board of Directors until the next ordinary General Meeting and for the maximum aggregate remuneration amount for the Group Executive Board for the following business year.
-Further, shareholders can express their opinion on the remuneration principles and structure through a consultative vote on the remuneration report. - Additional amount for payments to members of the Group Executive Board appointed after the vote on remuneration at the General Meeting: for the remuneration of members of the Group Executive Board who have been appointed after the approval of the maximum aggregate remuneration amount by the General Meeting, and to the extent that the maximum aggregate remuneration amount as approved does not suffice, an amount of up to 40% of the maximum aggregate remuneration amount approved for the Group Executive Board is available without further approval of the General Meeting. - Loans, credit facilities and post-employment benefits for members of the Board of Directors and of the Group Executive Board: no loans or credits shall be granted to members of the Board of Directors or the Group Executive Board.
+Further, shareholders can express their opinion on the remuneration principles and structure through a consultative vote on the Remuneration Report. - Additional amount for payments to members of the Group Executive Board appointed after the vote on remuneration at the General Meeting: for the remuneration of members of the Group Executive Board who have been appointed after the approval of the maximum aggregate remuneration amount by the General Meeting, and to the extent that the maximum aggregate remuneration amount as approved does not suffice, an amount of up to 40% of the maximum aggregate remuneration amount approved for the Group Executive Board is available without further approval of the General Meeting. - Loans, credit facilities and post-employment benefits for members of the Board of Directors and of the Group Executive Board: no loans or credits shall be granted to members of the Board of Directors or the Group Executive Board.

-The provisions of the Articles of Incorporation have been kept broad in order that the Board of Directors has sufficient flexibility to make amendments to the remuneration programmes in the future, if so necessary.
-The remuneration principles currently in place are more restrictive than the provisions of the Articles of Incorporation and are aligned to good practice in corporate governance; for example, the independent members of the Board of Directors are not eligible for any variable remuneration or retirement benefits (see also \rightarrow Remuneration architecture, Board of Directors).
+The provisions of the Articles of Incorporation have been kept broad so that the Board of Directors has sufficient flexibility to make any necessary amendments to the remuneration programmes.
+The remuneration principles currently in place are more restrictive than the provisions of the Articles of Incorporation and are aligned with good practice in corporate governance; for example, the independent members of the Board of Directors are not eligible for any variable remuneration or retirement benefits (see also the \rightarrow Remuneration architecture, Board of Directors).

-4. Remuneration architecture
+4. REMUNERATION ARCHITECTURE

-4.1 Board of Directors
+4.1 BOARD OF DIRECTORS

-The remuneration of the members of the Board of Directors is defined in a regulation adopted by the Board of Directors and consists of an annual fixed retainer and a remuneration for their committee work.
-The remuneration is paid in form of restricted shares subject to a four-year blocking period.
+The remuneration of the members of the Board of Directors is defined in a regulation adopted by the Board of Directors and consists of an annual fixed retainer and remuneration for committee work.
+The remuneration is paid in form of shares subject to a four-year blocking period.
 In addition, the members of the Board of Directors receive a lump sum to cover their expenses, paid out in cash.

-The chairman of the Board of Directors receives an annual total fixed retainer paid 70% in cash and 30% in restricted shares subject to a four-year blocking period.
-The Chairman also receives the same expense allowance but is not entitled to additional fees for committee attendance.
+The Chairman of the Board of Directors receives an annual total fixed retainer paid 70% in cash and 30% in restricted shares subject to a four-year blocking period.
+The Chairman also receives the expense allowance but is not entitled to additional fees for committee attendance.